geoffreylitt/convivial-paper/README.md

 To view HTML with a live preview: `./watch.sh`

 To compile to HTML: `./compile-html.sh`
-To compile to PDF through Latex: `./compile-latex.sh`
+To compile to PDF through Latex: `./compile-latex.sh && open paper.pdf`